comunikatormiui/online_shopping_project/README.md

 https://docs.google.com/document/d/1MG3sDiKH2JIFg9v0CPO1ZawU-zJGDXzOGPIUprLrGK8/edit?usp=sharing

 Several Items and Users have been pre-loaded.
 Most items are being sold by user1, for testing of edit/deleting To test buy features, you must be logged in as another user1.
+Email functionaliy is currently linked to user1 email only.
+To view emails sent to user1 please log in to the following gmail account:

+cmpt470user@gmail.com
+Password: cmpt470us

 Username:				Password:
 * user1@sfu.ca		password